johnnyb1111/Card-Counter/README.md

     * True count >= 4 and < 6 = Bet 3x
     * True count >= 6 and < 8 = Bet 4x
     * True count >= 8 = Bet 5x
+_For fun and entertainment only.
+Do not use where illegal._